How Many Valence Electrons Does Hydrogen Have

 Hydrogen | 1 | 1 |

 Hydrogen’s electron configuration is simple.
 It is written as 1s1.
-The “1s” represents the first shell, and the “1” shows that there is one electron in this shell.
+The “1s” represents the first shell.
+The “1” shows there is one electron in this shell.

 - Hydrogen has one proton.